From Acceptance to Publication

 The paper will then go to one of the journal’s copy editors.
 The copy editor will send you a marked-up copy noting required changes.
 You are responsible for implementing these changes on your files.
 Your paper will not go into the publication queue until the copy editor approves it!

 Once the copy editor approves your paper, you should send your manuscript and source files to the journal’s Managing Editor.
 Please include all source files (Word, Latex, tables, figures) needed for typesetting, as well as any supplementary materials to be posted online.
 If you are including supplementary materials to be posted online, please make sure the files are clearly labeled and note these files in your email to the Managing Editor.
+Please note that the main source file must be Latex or Word.

 The Managing Editor will then send your files to Oxford University Press for typesetting.
 Within a few days, you will receive an email from OUP advising you on the next steps of the publication process.